All The Tips You Need For Easy Holiday Travel

 Pack quiet entertainment

 Regardless of the mode of transportation you choose for your holiday traveling, your children are going to be faced with long stretches of sitting.
-If you want to avoid boredom-based misbehavior, make sure you come prepared (via Healthway).
+If you want to avoid boredom-based misbehavior, make sure you come prepared.
 Even if you're driving, prepare a carry-on bag that will stay with you when all the other luggage is packed away.
 Fill the bag with silent activities, like fidget toys, coloring books with crayons, and a tablet with headphones for each child.
 Be sure to download movies and shows before you leave.

 Test and mask up

-While public concern about the COVID-19 pandemic is easing, according to Harvard Health Publishing, the virus still poses a threat to people who are at high risk of complications.
 Before you head to the airport or drive to another state, test yourself and everyone else who plans to accompany you with an at-home COVID-19 test kit.
 If anyone tests positive, either cancel your plans or verify with a test at a drive-thru testing center or a doctor's office.
 If everyone tests negative, carry on, but pack your masks.
-Even if masking isn't required in your area, it may still be the norm along your route or at your destination.
+Even if masking isn't required where you live, it may still be the norm or rule along your route or at your destination.